 PHEAA Funding Issues

 PHEAA is the Pennsylvania Higher Education Assistance Agency.
 They award grants to college students.
-Homeschooled students may, under certain circumstances, have difficulty qualifying for this money.
+Homeschooled students may, under certain circumstances, need to plan carefully to qualify for this money.
 On this page, I’ve tried to share as much as I can find out about this issue.
 I have not gone through this process myself, so please understand that I am still learning.
 To try to understand the issue better, I have spent several frustrating afternoons on the phone with someone from PHEAA, who was unbelievably unhelpful.
 Frankly, I’m still not sure I’ve got it right.
+In addition, the home education law underwent significant changes in October of 2014.
 Before making a decision about the path that is right for you, please double-check the info on this page with appropriate sources.
 If you have feedback or input for this page, please don’t hesitate to contact me at email@example.com.

 Before you decide on what, if any, kind of diploma your child will get, you will probably want to consider the issue of PHEAA funding for college.
-Even if you have been accepted to college without a high school diploma, PHEAA requires proof that you have completed high school in order to qualify for financial aid.
-According to PHEAA policy, a “home-brewed” transcript/diploma is not acceptable.
-Many PA homeschoolers are not happy about this situation, and feel that it forces them to obtain (and in some cases pay for) documentation that they would not otherwise need.
+Even if a student has been accepted to college without a high school diploma, PHEAA requires proof that they have completed high school in order to qualify for financial aid.
+There are several ways you can meet this requirement.

 I have attempted to provide information below to help you to determine which method of meeting this requirement will work best for your family.
 This is a complex issue, and my summary here is just that – a summary of my current understanding of the issue.
 You’ll want to consult the PHEAA web site -– start at PHEAA FAQ’S -- to see how your situation fits in with their regulations.
-This is especially true if your student is not using a PA diploma program and not getting a GED, or if you know your student will be going to an out-of-state college (not all of which are eligible for PHEAA funding anyway).
+This is especially true if your student is not getting a supervisor-awarded/evaluator-signed diploma, not using a PA diploma program, and not getting a GED, or if you know your student will be going to an out-of-state college (not all of which are eligible for PHEAA funding anyway).

 Ways to meet the diploma requirement: